 Enriching Lives Through Inspirational Productions

 At its founding, Wichita Grand Opera became the first professional opera company in the state of Kansas.
-From our home at the Century II Performing Arts Center in downtown Wichita, we create inspirational productions of great works of art to enrich our community.
+From our home at the Wichita Center for Performing Arts Theater (WCPA) in Wichita, we create inspirational productions of great works of art to enrich our community.
 We strive to develop artists, programming, and activities to carry the artistic vitality of opera forward into the 21st century.

 To produce opera and opera education programs at the highest artistic level to enrich the cultural lives of Kansans

 - Engaging superb artists to create and perform in fully-staged operas and gala concerts

 - Continuing to enhance our talented, professional orchestra and chorus of locally-based musicians and singers to be the backbone of Wichita Grand Opera productions

 - Providing performance and professional development opportunities for Kansas and regionally-based opera singers

 - Offering educational and outreach experiences to students and communities throughout the region

 November 15, 2000